-For donors over age 72, there is a particularly important tax-related benefit.
-Although owners of qualified retirement plans over age 72 will again have to take a Required Minimum Distribution, any distribution sent directly to Columbus Academy will BOTH avoid income tax and count as a credit against the Required Minimum Distribution, thus reducing the amount on which donors would otherwise pay taxes.
+For donors over age 73, there is a particularly important tax-related benefit.
+Owners of qualified retirement plans must take a Required Minimum Distribution (RMD) each year.
+Any portion of your distribution sent directly to Columbus Academy will BOTH avoid income tax and count toward your Required Minimum Distribution, thus reducing the amount on which donors would have to pay income tax.

 Simply contact your plan administrator and ask to have funds disbursed directly to Columbus Academy.
 You may need Columbus Academy’s tax ID number: 31-4379445.

 I have given some small amount every year to my beloved alma mater.
 Donating the last four years with some tax advantages from my retirement fund has given me much more latitude, and I feel more a part of the Academy’s family.”
 Robert Schoene '64